vnaut/Music_Trends/README.md

 # Music_Trends
+I utilized the skills I learned in Python during the Engineering Summer Academy at Penn to conduct a project analyzing music trends.
+By applying web scraping techniques, I gathered data on the popularity of various music genres from online sources.
+I employed libraries such as Pandas, Matplotlib, and Seaborn to analyze these trends and create visualizations in the form of pie charts, bar charts, histograms, and line graphs.
+Through this analysis, I discovered a 15% increase in the popularity of pop music over a 10-year span, identifying it as the fastest-growing genre during the period.

 Unfortunately, the email accessing the project code has been disabled after completion of the summer program.
 I have provided an image that shows my groupmates and I presenting the project on our final day.